cusodede/yii2-s3-module/README.md

 ];
 ```

 that's all.
 Now it is possible to do stream uploads via `PUT` method.
 You can use a any proper JS-based widget (like `limion/yii2-jquery-fileupload-widget`) to do this.
+See also views/index/put.php for example.